irmec/irmec-website/INSTALLATION.md

 ### 3rd step for database

-- create a database named it irmec_scratch
+- create a database named it irmec_website

 - then paste this on any browser http://localhost/irmec-website/cli/migrate